ahmedmusharaf31/Nishan-e-Zindagi-FYP/usage.md

 ### No sensor data appearing
 - Verify sensor nodes are powered on and in range
 - Check the Python backend terminal for incoming messages
-- Ensure sensor nodes are sending JSON format in text messages
+- Ensure sensor nodes are sending JSON in the correct format via text messages

+### Resolved alert count looks wrong
+- The database schema has been migrated to version 3; demo alerts that were pre-seeded as resolved have been reset to active
+- If counts still seem off, clear IndexedDB in browser DevTools → Application → Storage and reload